Become-DevOps/kbrnts/README.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```

-### Step 10: Initialize the Cluster and Install CNI
+### Step 10: Initialize the Cluster and Install CNI , do only in master , copy the join  command but dont paste in worker now
 ```bash
 sudo kubeadm config images pull sudo kubeadm init